Measures for a Multidimensional Multiverse: A model for a multi-dimensional multiverse

 The nucleation of a $(3+1)$-dimensional vacuum in this theory can occur through the process of \textit{compactification}, which is exactly analogous to the nucleation of bubbles via Coleman-DeLuccia or Hawking-Moss instantons.
 In the Coleman-DeLuccia instanton, we consider a scalar field coupled to Einstein gravity that is in its false vacuum state throughout the whole of space.
 This corresponds to the scalar field taking its value at a local minimum of its potential.
 A vacuum of true vacuum can nucleate within the false vacuum, if the scalar field tunnels through the potential barrier to the global minimum of the potential.
 In the Hawking-Moss instanton, a bubble is nucleated in which the scalar field has tunneled to its value at a local \textit{maximum} of the potential, and then rolls down into the global minimum, so that the bubble becomes a bubble of true vacuum.
 If we think of the radion field $\phi(x)$ as a scalar field coupled to gravity in the $(3+1)$ large dimensions, then bubbles of vacua can nucleate in which $\phi(x)$ takes its values at local minima of the potential, which corresponds to the extra dimensions being compactified.
+It is also possible for vacua to be formed through \textit{decompactification} transitions, in which bubbles of vacua nucleate through $\phi(x)$ tunneling through the potential barrier in the other direction, from some finite value to $\phi \to \infty$, so that the extra dimensions go from being compact to large.

 Giddings considers various possible matter sources for the dilaton potential, including fluxes in the compact dimensions, and branes wrapped around the compact dimensions.
 In both cases, he finds that the sources contribute terms to the effective potential that are exponentials of the dilaton field $\phi(x)$.
-Thus we can generically assume that the effective potential for $\phi(x)$ is a sum of exponentials of $\phi(x)$.
+Thus we can generically assume that the effective potential for $\phi(x)$ is a sum of exponentials of $\phi(x)$, independently of the particular model under consideration.

-One explicit model of this form is that discussed by Carroll, Johnson, and Randall in \cite{Randall}, which considers a fundamental theory of Einstein gravity in $D$ dimensions with a cosmological constant, coupled to one or more $q$-form field strengths.
+One explicit model of this form is that discussed by Carroll, Johnson, and Randall in \cite{Randall} and by Blanco-Pillado, Schwartz-Perlov, and Vilenkin in \cite{Vilenkin1}, which considers a fundamental theory of Einstein gravity in $D$ dimensions with a cosmological constant, coupled to one or more $q$-form field strengths.
 The action for the higher-dimensional theory is:

 where we have used $\Lambda_D$ to denote the $D$-dimensional cosmological constant in order to distinguish it from the effective cosmological constant inside the FRW bubble universes that we will describe later.
 Assuming spherical symmetry in the compact dimensions, we can write the metric in the form